Urban Koala Project

 The Mt Beerwah Mallee is proving to be an ideal urban koala food tree as it is an attractive low growing tree that is very hardy and suited to a variety of conditions.
 Initial feeding trials have shown that the tree leaves are palatable to koalas.

-In June 2016, Council planted 95 seedlings in parks across the region and will monitor their growth for the next five years.
+Council planted 95 seedlings in parks across the Region and continue to monitor their growth.

-- The initial trial plantings of the Mt Beerwah Mallee have grown to approximately 6 meters in 6 years.
+The initial trial plantings of the Mt Beerwah Mallee have grown to approximately six meters in six years.
 Further research is needed to determine how tall the trees may ultimately grow.